 Enjoy the afternoon free as you explore the Royal Mile, the main thoroughfare of medieval Edinburgh.
 Overnight and Dine in DoubleTree by Hilton Hotel Edinburgh City

-Continue onto the beautiful burgh of Aberfeldy lying on the River Tay via Perth.
-Afternoon visit to Aberfeldy Distillery.
-The home of single malted Aberfeldy whisky, founded in the burgh of Aberfeldy by the renowned Dewar family in 1896.
-Here you will enjoy a tour of their whisky-making expertise.
+Continue onto the beautiful burgh of Pitlochry, lying on the River Tummel via Perth.
+Afternoon visit to Blair Athol Distillery.
+The home of single malted Bell's whisky and one of the oldest working distilleries in Scotland.
+Here you will enjoy a tour of their whisky-making process.

 Travel onto the historic Atholl Palace Hotel for your overnight stay.